What Does The Real Bees Knees Mean?

 Our beloved bees travel 5 miles per day!

-So what do the real bee’s knees mean?
+So what does the real bee’s knees mean?

 It’s the real deal, the highest standard with which something can be compared.